What is worship?

 If I wanted to define God, I would have to look at how the Hebrews understood God, how they defined worship.

-According to the Merriam-Webster dictionary, worship can be defined as a noun meaning:
+Is worship about recognition, or is it deeper than that?
+According to the Merriam-Webster dictionary, worship as a noun means:

 - Reverence offered a divine being or supernatural power [an act of expressing such reverence]